fourkitchens/sous-drupal-project/README.md

 ## Working with Emulsify
 The [Emulsify](https://emulsify.info/) theme is installed as part of this project.

-Full documentation can be found in the official [Emulsify Documentation](https://docs.emulsify.info/).

-### Basic Emulsify Setup

-1. Move into the Emulsify theme `cd web/themes/contrib/gatsby-starter-emulsify-drupal/`
-2. Create your new theme by cloning emulsify `lando php emulsify.php "THEME NAME"` \(Run `lando php emulsify.php -h` for other available options\)
-3. Move into your theme directory `cd web/themes/custom/THEME_NAME/`
-4. Install the theme dependencies `yarn` or `npm install`
-5. Enable your theme and its dependencies `lando drush then THEME_NAME -y && lando drush en components emulsify_twig -y`

 ## Additional Tooling

 This package provides some additional tooling to support the build.

-### Build project module

-Create a new project module
-Generate a custom module at `/web/modules/custom/PROJECT_NAME` using drupal console.
-Follow the documentation for the generate:module command [here](https://hechoendrupal.gitbooks.io/drupal-console/en/commands/generate-module.html)

 ### Helper scripts